tlswg/tls13-spec/draft-ietf-tls-tls13.md

 -  Does your TLS client check that the Diffie-Hellman parameters sent by the server are acceptable (see
   {{diffie-hellman-key-exchange-with-authentication}})?

+- When making ECDSA signatures, consider countermeasures against failure to properly choose the per-message secret "k" value.
+A RECOMMENDED countermeasure is described in {{RFC6979}}.
+  The impact of a failure here is key material disclosure, and in TLS the keys involved are typically high value: long-term, externally certified and the root of endpoint authentication.

 - Do you use a strong and, most importantly, properly seeded random number generator (see {{random-number-generation-and-seeding}}) Diffie-Hellman